The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/8-personal-portfolio-project.md

 ---

 #### Checkpoint 4: Polish and Deploy (Tuesday)
+- [ ] Complete the [About Me Content Worksheet](#telling-your-story) to determine the content on your page.
+Replace your placeholder content.
 - [ ] Add stretch features (sticky nav, animations) if time allows
 - [ ] Test form submission to Formspree (refer to the [Forms chapter](./6-forms.md#setting-up-formspree) for setup instructions)
 - [ ] Validate HTML and CSS